dfitchett/openapi-mcp/README.md

 └── vercel.json              # Vercel deployment configuration
 ```

-### Transport Modes
+### Transport Mode

-This server supports two transport modes:

-1. **stdio (local)**: Uses standard input/output for communication with local MCP clients.
-Implemented in `main.py`.
-Ideal for local development with Claude Desktop and Cursor.
-Most efficient for single-user local scenarios.

-2. **HTTP/SSE (remote/local testing)**: Uses Server-Sent Events over HTTP for communication.
-Implemented in `http_server.py`.
-Can be:
+This server uses **HTTP/SSE (Server-Sent Events)** transport for communication.
+Implemented in `http_server.py`, it can be:
 - Run locally with `uvicorn` for testing the HTTP/SSE transport before deployment
 - Deployed to cloud platforms like Vercel for remote access by multiple clients

-Both modes use the same core MCP server logic, differing only in how they communicate with clients.

 ### Design Philosophy